An insiders look into where to hike, eat and explore around Tucson, AZ.

 - Mall experience – visit La Encantada (great views from up there)

-Hiking in Tucson
+Where to Hike in Tucson

 When we first moved to the desert in 2002 it appeared brown and ugly compared to North Carolina.
 But over time the desert changed our vision.
 Tucson became lush with colors and amazing plants and animals.
 The smell of the desert after a rainstorm, the energy of intense lightning and storms during monsoon season and the endless beauty of being surrounded on all sides by sun-filled mountain peaks gave us a sense of home.